 Offer failure — candidates who accept an offer and then decline before joining, or who join and exit within 90 days — is one of the most expensive and least tracked cost drivers in Indian hiring.
 In the IT sector especially, offer-to-joining dropout rates of 20–35% are not uncommon, particularly in competitive talent markets.
 Each dropout essentially represents a full cost-per-hire wasted, plus the cost of a restart.

-Reducing offer failure requires understanding why it is happening — which requires data.
+Therefore, reducing offer failure requires understanding why it is happening — which requires data.
 Are candidates dropping out because of competing offers?
 Counter-offers from their current employer?
 Dissatisfaction discovered during the notice period?
 Expectations mismatches that emerged between offer and joining?
 Each cause has a different intervention.
 Without data, organisations respond to offer failure with reactive compensation increases that are expensive and often ineffective.

 Strategy 3: Optimise Recruiter Bandwidth Through Better Process Design